moj-analytical-services/OPG/.ipynb_checkpoints/README_LPA-checkpoint.md

 * ref: LPA MODEL / Predicted

 ### Calculation:

+1. Calculate the most recent **quarterly receipts forecast**:
     - The way to calculate average daily receipts each month is to simply sum the total number of receipts each month and divide by the number of working days in that month; there are some useful simple online calculators for working days to help with this , such as below:
         Business Days Calculator – Count Workdays (timeanddate.com)

-I know that this sounds simplistic but previously had previously tried to average across all days in which receipts were recorded each month, but this causes problems as there are often a small number of receipts recorded on Saturdays and Sundays, and public holidays that clearly distort any averages.
+    - I know that this sounds simplistic but previously had previously tried to average across all days in which receipts were recorded each month, but this causes problems as there are often a small number of receipts recorded on Saturdays and Sundays, and public holidays that clearly distort any averages.
 So for simplicity I now simply use only standard working days each month as the denominator.

 Here are the notes for the most recent quarterly receipts forecast.
 As you can see there are likely to be multiple current influences on demand and it is uncertain how these will eventually play out.
 Trying to place some notional probabilities on each of these different influences would suggest that currently the most plausible forecasts for average daily receipts is in the range 5300 – 5600 with the average across all scenarios being around 5600.